 Often, employers will continue your healthcare coverage during a temporary leave such as a furlough.
 However, you may be required to pay your employee contribution, which may be challenging when your pay is on pause.
 You may also be eligible for COBRA (Consolidated Omnibus Budget Reconciliation Act) coverage if your furlough leads to a loss of coverage—but again, that can be costly.
-The IRS is currently allowing investors to temporarily borrow up to $100,000 from their retirement accounts to pay for health care.

 You may also qualify for a special enrollment period through the Affordable Care Act exchanges.
 Depending on your income, you may be eligible for subsidized insurance.

 There are no federal laws requiring employers to provide workers with severance pay after a layoff.
 However, many companies choose to provide severance anyway as a gesture of goodwill and an investment in their employer brand.

 If you’re laid off through no fault of your own, you are likely entitled to unemployment compensation.
 Depending on your state, you may also be eligible for expanded unemployment benefits, which may include an additional $600 per week and extended eligibility for 13 weeks after standard benefits run out.

 If you worked for a company with 20 or more employees, you are eligible to continue your employer-sponsored healthcare coverage under COBRA.
 However, you will be required to pay the full cost of the monthly premium, which may be several times the cost of your contribution as an employee.

 You may find cheaper options under the Affordable Care Act and qualify for tax credits based on your income.